Ayrrow/Stoneworks/README.md

 <h1> WIP Blocks/Items. </h1>

-* Reinforced Stone - Is a blast resistant (near obisidian) building block that is used in a variety of recipes and items.[]
+* Reinforced Stone - Is a blast resistant (near Obsidian) building block that is used in a variety of recipes and items.
+Includes Bricks and other variants.
+Decorate all the things!

-Crafted with 5 smooth stone and 4 iron bars; giving 8 reinforced stone.
-    -> Bricks and other variants. - Decorate all the things.

 * Reinforced Stone Tools - Exactly the same as Iron Tools, except cheaper.
 Crafted with reinforced rods and stone